-E. SCOPE: The scope of IA's activities encompasses but is not limited to objective examinations of evidence for the purpose of providing independent assessments to the Chancellor, C-LARC, and management, on the adequacy and effectiveness of governance, risk management, and control processes for the University.
+E. SCOPE: The scope of IA's activities encompasses the entire breadth of the organization, including all of the University's activities, assets, and personnel, but is not limited to objective examinations of evidence for the purpose of providing independent assessments to the Chancellor, C-LARC, and management, on the adequacy and effectiveness of governance, risk management, and control processes for the University.
+The scope of IA activities also encompasses objective examinations of evidence to provide independent assurance and advisor services on the effectiveness of governance, risk management, and control processes.
 IA assessments include evaluating whether: